What Is Unreal Engine 4?

 - Drop down the provider menu and choose Perforce.

 - Click accept settings.

-Watch the video below for an in-depth tutorial of how to download Helix Core and get started with the Unreal Editor.
+Watch the video above for an in-depth tutorial of how to download Helix Core and get started with the Unreal Editor.

 The Unreal Editor has built-in integration for Helix Core, maintained by Epic Games.
 Designers primarily use the Unreal Editor with Helix Core for version control.